 City received its charter in 1966, evolving from Northampton Polytechnic, a school which was founded nearly a century ago.

 The following courses are available to IES Abroad students.
+Note: 2-credit courses are not available to IES Abroad students.
 For course descriptions, visit City University's Academic Programme site.

-Queen Mary, University of London (QM)www.qmul.ac.uk/Supplementary Course Option: 4 credits (fall only)
+Queen Mary, University of London (QM)Supplementary Course Option: 4 credits (Fall & Spring*)